OdessaZ/Portfolio-Projects/README.md

 # Data Analyst Portfolio Project Repository
 ## About Me:
-Hi!, I'm Odessa, a third-year Mathematics and Its Applications student at Toronto Metropolitan University.
+Hi!
+I'm Odessa, a third-year Mathematics and Its Applications student at Toronto Metropolitan University.

 This repository showcases my skills, shares projects, and tracks my progress in Data Analytics and Data science-related topics.
 I will update it as I create more projects!